-TO DO (1): If you are new to BlackBoard, please visit the IT student help page:
+If you are new to BlackBoard, please visit the IT student help page:

-http://elearn.ucalgary.ca/elearn/blackboard/students Here, you will find helpful resources for Blackboard plus links to information about obtaining an IT account, changing your password, and updating your e-mail address in the system.
+http://elearn.ucalgary.ca/elearn/blackboard/students for helpful resources plus links to information about obtaining an IT account, changing your password, and updating your e-mail address in the system.

 Note that you must have an IT account in order to access Blackboard.
 If you already have an ... @ucalgary.ca e-mail address, you have the necessary IT account in place.
 Look under the HELP menu button in Blackboard for other helpful resources, including an FAQ (frequently asked questions) section.

-TO DO (2): Before the course begins, please go into Blackboard and send yourself an e-mail.
+TO DO: Before the course begins, go into Blackboard and send yourself an e-mail.
 If you do not receive the e-mail, please update your e-mail address in the system (at the link on the e-learn page).
 If you do not do so, you will miss important messages related to this course.
-Messages returned because of full e-mailboxes will not normally be resent.
+Messages returned because of full emailboxes will not normally be resent.